What Is the Average Salary of a Child Day Care Provider?

 Child day care providers nurture and look after children in a variety of locations including parents' houses, their own homes, day care centers and after-school programs.
 According to the U.S. Bureau of Labor Statistics (BLS), childcare workers earned an average annual wage of $21,710 as of May 2014 (www.bls.gov).
 Most professionals in the field earned salaries ranging from $16,570-$30,080.

 Although the pay is relatively low, childcare workers often have flexible work schedules and can stay self-employed.
-In addition, employment growth of 14% is expected in this field from 2012-2022, which is an average rate compared to other occupations.
+In addition, employment growth of 5% is expected in this field from 2014-2024.

 Important Facts About Child Day Care Providers